 The Ziggurat at Choga Zanbil

 Let me tell you about a prehistoric site, a ziggurat called Choga Zanbil, for when I saw it, I was bowled over.
 I didn’t quite know what a ziggurat was – they are tall mounds with a temple on top — the origin of the ‘Tower of Babel’.
 But here was a splendid ziggurat, perfectly preserved, and laid out for inspection.
 It must be a restoration, I thought.
 It’s very cleverly done, but surely a bit over the top.
 How did they really know what it really looked like?
 But I was wrong, wrong, wrong.
 Choga Zanbil is genuine.
-The reason for its splendid state of preservation is that site was originally ‘destroyed’ in 646 BC by our old friend Ashurbanipal, King of Assyria, and as so often, destruction means preservation and realistic.
+The reason for its splendid state of preservation is that site was originally ‘destroyed’ in 646 BC by our old friend Ashurbanipal, King of Assyria, and as so often, destruction means preservation.
 Thanks Ashurbanipal for preserving this site so splendidly for us!

 My second big mistake was that I promptly assumed that it must be a multiperiod site, built up as a tell over a long period and then clothed in mud brick to make it into a proper ziggurat.
 But, wrong again.
 It was all built by one person, the Elamite king Untash Napirisha.
 We know it was him because he left behind tile stamps and pottery plaques, glazed blue and green, over 6000 of them, with his name on them.
 I have been reading up on the Elamites: the Elamites were a powerful kingdom of the late Bronze Age, the second half of the second millennium BC — Middle Elam is 1500 to 1100 BC.
 They contemporaries of the Sumerians, the Babylonians, the Assyrians and the Kassites, who were always warring with one another, but they were in the southern part of Mesopotamia, most in Iran, on the eastern side of the Tigris, and stretching up into the Iranian highlands.